Patty Pravo: 1960s and 1970s

-After her contract with RCA had expired, Pravo signed with Philips Records and recorded a trilogy of albums, released in quick successions between 1971 and 1972.
+After her contract with RCA had expired, Pravo signed with Philips Records and recorded a trilogy of albums, released in quick succession between 1971 and 1972.
 They consisted of more sophisticated and complex material.
-The first one was Di vero in fondo, accompanied by a single with Italian version of "(Where Do I Begin?)
+The first one was Di vero in fondo, accompanied by a single with an Italian version of "(Where Do I Begin?)
 Love Story".
 Both the album and the single reached the top 10 in Italy.
 The following two LPs, Per aver visto un uomo piangere e soffrire Dio si trasformò in musica e poesia (To See a Man Cry and Suffer, God Turned Himself into Music and Poetry) and Sì... incoerenza (Yes...
 Inconsistency), did not fare as well, but still placed within the top 20.
-In the meantime, Pravo released a standalone single "Non ti bastavo più" ("I Wasn't Enough to You Anymore") which reached no. 6.
+In the meantime, Pravo released a standalone single, "Non ti bastavo più" ("I Wasn't Enough to You Anymore"), which reached no. 6.

 In 1973, the singer reunited with her former label RCA and released what would become one of the biggest hits of her career, the ballad "Pazza idea" ("Crazy Idea").
 It spent two months atop the Italian singles chart, staying consecutively in the top 5 for over four months, eventually selling in over 1,5 million copies.
 The song's parent album, also titled Pazza idea, was a number 1 on the Italian sales chart six weeks in a row.
 Pravo collaborated with the same team of songwriters on her next LP, Mai una signora (Never a Lady), released in 1974.
 It was another chart-topper, and spawned the popular single "Come un Pierrot" ("Like a Pierrot") and the Festivalbar song "Quale signora" ("Which Lady").
 In 1975, she released Incontro (The Meeting), an album reportedly recorded in only three days.
 It was a commercial success and reached no. 4 in the sales chart.
 The title song was performed at the Festivalbar and reached no. 6 in Italy.